 Unfortunately, the peaceful operations were interrupted by the WWII followed by the Soviet, German, and then again Soviet occupations.
 The Soviet occupation with the genocide of the Lithuanian nation became one of the hardest moments in Lithuania’s history.
 A lot of professors, teachers from different schools were deported to the Siberia prison camps, and majority of them never came back.
 A lot of academic workers fled to the West.

 The Lithuanian Academy of Agriculture in Kaunas.
 In 1945, the Academy was relocated to Kaunas, into the building of the former Ministry of Agriculture on Kęstučio street.
 At the beginning of 1946, the Academy received a part of Noreikiškių soviet farm for student practical training.
 In the same year, the engineering faculties of Agricultural Mechanization and Hydrotechnical Amelioration and Land Management were established at the Academy.
 The formation of the Academy in Kaunas was completed in 1947.

-As the number of students was increasing and Extramural department was established, the premises in Kaunas became incommodious.
-Besides, transportation of students to Training farm in Noreikiškės was problematic.
-Therefore, it was decided to build a new campus of Lithuanian Academy of Agriculture in Noreikiškės.
+With the number of students growing and the part-time studies division established, the premises available in Kaunas no longer provided the necessary capacity.
+It was also problematic to drive the students to the training farm in Noreikiškės.
+It was therefore decided to build a separate campus of the Lithuanian Academy of Agriculture in Noreikiškės.